harphub/oper-harp-verif/ACCORD_VS_202406/INSTALLATION.md

 ## install HARP

-Choose the path where you want to have your local instalaltion:
+Choose the path where you want to have your local installation:

 cd <harp_local_installation>